Random Utility with Unobservable Alternatives: Model

 \section{Model}

 Let $X$ be a finite set of alternatives.
-Let $X^*$ be a subset of $X$.
+Let $X^* \subseteq X$ be the set of \textit{unobservable alternatives}.
 We assume that the choice frequencies of the elements of $X^*$ are not observable (even if a choice set includes the alternatives).
+Let $\tilde{X}\coloneqq X\setminus X^*$ be the set of \textit{observable alternatives}.